bank-vaults/bank-vaults.dev/docs/mutating-webhook/consul-template.md

 ## Use Vault TTLs

 If you wish to use Vault TTLs, you need a way to HUP your application on configuration file change.
 You can [configure the Consul Template to execute a command](https://github.com/hashicorp/consul-template#configuration-file-format) when it writes a new configuration file using the `command` attribute.
-You can find a basic example below (adapted from [here](https://github.com/sethvargo/vault-kubernetes-workshop/blob/master/k8s/db-sidecar.yaml#L79-L100)):
+The following is a basic example (adapted from [here](https://github.com/sethvargo/vault-kubernetes-workshop/blob/master/k8s/db-sidecar.yaml#L79-L100)).

 ```yaml
 ---